PTE Advanced Opportunities in Idaho: A Secondary/Postsecondary Collaboration

-Professional-Technical Advanced Opportunities, also known as Tech Prep, is one of the four advanced opportunities recognized by the State Board of Education, and links approved high school professional-technical programs to certificate and degree programs at a technical college.
-Tech Prep courses are high school courses with student learning outcomes comparable to the technical college’s courses.
-High school students who meet these outcomes may be eligible to receive credit from the technical college.
+PTE Advanced Opportunities, formerly known as Tech Prep, is one of the four advanced opportunities recognized by the State Board of Education, and links approved high school professional-technical programs to certificate and degree programs at a technical college.

 Students benefit by: